UnmannedIntelligence/Drones_Insu_Det_seg/README.md

-# An Insulator Missing Defect Detection Method Based on Aerial Images by Unmanned Aerial Vehicle in High-Voltage Transmission Lines
+# Detection of Missing Insulators in High-Voltage Transmission Lines Using UAV Images

 ### Repository Overview